 - Maximize compatibility with current and future assistive technologies.
 Using HTML to create content will allow for multiple types of assistive technologies to access and interpret content.
 Using other types of materials, such as MS Word documents or Adobe pdfs, when properly formatted, can also enhance compatibility - Provide equitable access and an equivalent experience to a wide variety of users.
 Creating content using a variety of modalities will allow students to engage in activities that resonate with their preferred way of learning

-The Distance Education Advisory Group recommends Distance Education and Web-Enhanced Faculty complete the @One Creating Accessible Course Content training.
+The Distance Education Committee recommends Distance Education and Web- Enhanced Faculty complete the @One Creating Accessible Course Content training or NOCE's Accessibility Refresher Course.

 Camera Use Guidance